matbroughty/ai-excel/README.md

 # Excel Generator Application

-This Spring Boot application generates Excel reports containing ageing data by month.
-The application exposes a REST endpoint that returns an Excel file populated with data from a mocked API.
+This Spring Boot application generates Excel reports containing ageing data by month and customer information.
+The application exposes a REST endpoint that returns an Excel file populated with data from mocked APIs.

 ## Features

 - REST endpoint `/generate/{companyId}` that returns an Excel file
-- Mock data service that simulates retrieving data from an external API
+- Mock data services that simulate retrieving data from external APIs
 - Excel report generation using Apache POI
+- Multi-sheet Excel report with professional styling

+### Ageing Report Sheet

-- Report includes monthly ageing data with:
+The first sheet includes monthly ageing data with:
   - Sales Ledger Balance
   - Amount Not Due
   - Amount Over 30 Days Past Due